 3) Student housing is private apartments with full kitchens with campus amenities like round-the-clock security and shuttle services.

 There’s no denying that medical school, wherever you study, is a stressful life with an enormous amount of hard work.
-Schools need to be well equipped to provide a more than adequate amount of housing and that housing has to be at a quality that enhances a student’s success, not detract from it.
-This doesn’t mean over the top amenities and resort living, but an opportunity to relax, privacy, a full kitchen, air conditioning, high speed internet.
+Schools need to be well equipped to provide a more than adequate amount of housing and that housing has to be of a quality that enhances a student’s success, not detracts from it.
+This doesn’t mean over-the-top amenities and resort living, but an opportunity to relax, privacy, a full kitchen, air conditioning, and high-speed internet.
 These are not difficult things to achieve, nor should they be considered anything but the bare minimum of what Caribbean medical school students should expect from their school.

 Large medical schools that have overrun their capacity to comfortably house their students, relying on a ruthless attrition rate of 40% to “make room” in later terms, are not putting their students’ best interests at the center of their priorities.
 Putting student overflow in a hotel, on a cruise ship, or simply putting too many in a single living space is counterproductive to their success and no way for a school to operate.
 This is simply not a factor when small classes are a priority at the enrollment level.

-4) The Top Criteria to matching is the USMLE Step-1 exam.
+4) The Top Criteria for matching is the USMLE Step-1 exam.
 A curriculum that incorporates structured and private time (supported by resources) is a vital part of medical school.